 - L-2 spouse work authorization: Many L-2 spouses are employment authorized incident to status, which can make it easier for families to relocate.
 It is critical to check the "L-2S" notation granted on entry (see below).

-This guide explains the L-1 visa in plain English for employers, entrepreneurs opening a US office, and the transferees themselves.
-This page also contains links to guides covering aspects of L-1 visas, such as requirements and documentation, in more detail.- Employers planning intra-company transfers and needing a clear eligibility and evidence roadmap
+This guide explains the L-1 visa in plain English for employers, entrepreneurs opening a U.S. office, and transferees themselves.
+This page also contains links to guides covering aspects of L-1 visas, such as requirements, documentation, costs, and process, in more detail.- Employers planning intracompany transfers and needing a clear eligibility and evidence roadmap

 - L-1 transferees and families who want to understand how the petition works, how the visa stage works, and what to expect in practice